There’s a lot of confusion in the air currently for small businesses surrounding GDPR!

 So let us set the record straight when it comes to sending emails.

-If you are sending emails with personally identifiable information (PII) (here’s the ICO’s guide on what actually counts as personal data.) you need to take adequate lengths to protect it like using an easy protection service for small businesses like My Protected Mail!
+If you are sending emails with personally identifiable information (PII) (here’s the ICO’s guide on what actually counts as personal data.) you need to take adequate lengths to protect it.

 It’s that simple.

 So let’s look at some of the ways your emails could be putting your business at risk when the GDPR regulations come into effect on the 25th May 2018.

 Edit: for the answers to commonly asked GDPR email questions scroll to the bottom of this article.

 1. Failing to use BCC (Blind Carbon Copy)